cdktf/cdktf-provider-aws/docs/codeartifactDomainPermissionsPolicy.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/6.0.0/docs/resources/codeartifact_domain_permissions_policy#id CodeartifactDomainPermissionsPolicy#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/6.2.0/docs/resources/codeartifact_domain_permissions_policy#id CodeartifactDomainPermissionsPolicy#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `policyDocument`<sup>Optional</sup> <a name="policyDocument" id="@cdktf/provider-aws.codeartifactDomainPermissionsPolicy.CodeartifactDomainPermissionsPolicy.Initializer.parameter.policyDocument"></a>

+- *Type:* java.lang.String

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/6.2.0/docs/resources/codeartifact_domain_permissions_policy#policy_document CodeartifactDomainPermissionsPolicy#policy_document}.

 ---